leelasmelser/essays/digMockup/digmed/README.md

 - August 9th - The B-29 plane ‘Bockscar’ drops *Fat Man* on Nagasaki because Kokura was obscured by clouds and smoke.
 - August 15th - Japan surrenders.
 - August 20th - A special committee is established to work on uranium under the State Defense Committee of the USSR.[^14]
-- September 8th - The Manhattan Project survey group under General Thomas Farrell arrives in Hiroshima.
-- September 17th - The Manhattan Project survey group under Colonel Stafford Warren arrives in Nagasaki.
-- September 26th - The Manhattan Project survey group under Captain Hymer Friedell arrives in Hiroshima.
-- October 16th - Oppenheimer resigns as director of the Los Alamos Laboratory, and Norris Bradbury is promoted to the role.

 #### 1946
 - February - A Soviet spy ring in Canada is exposed by defector Igor Gouzenko, resulting in “atomic spy hysteria,” which pushed American Congressional discussions about postwar atomic regulation.